 Roundworms (also called nematodes) are common in warm tropical countries.
 Children are more often affected than adults.
-Treatment is usually very effective but eradication of roundworm infections has proved to be very difficult.
+Treatment is usually very effective but wiping out (eradication of) roundworm infections has proved to be very difficult.

 What are roundworms?

 Roundworms are worms with a long round body.
 They vary in length from several millimetres to up to two metres.
-About 60 species (types) of roundworm are parasites of (can live in) humans.
+About 60 types (species) of roundworm can live in (are parasites of) humans.
 They usually live in the human gut.
 However, some species can travel from the gut to live in different parts of the body.

-Roundworm eggs and larvae (tiny young worms) live in the soil.
+Roundworm eggs and tiny young worms (larvae) live in the soil.
 They most commonly get into the body when a person gets them on his or her hands and then transfers them to the mouth.
 Some can also get into the body through the skin.

 - Ascaris lumbricoides (also called human roundworm), which is the most common roundworm infection, and affects as many as one billion people worldwide.